lucywho/tomanphotos/README.md

 -   To improve the ease of use for my parents, anyone logging in with our family email domain is automatically given editing rights, so they don't need to go through an additional verification step.
 -   ... that's it so far.

+UPDATE: The Footer is now a separate component that holds the Back/Forward buttons in gallery view.
+In single image view it holds single image navigation buttons and the Edit button for admins.
+I also fixed an _extremely weird_ bug in which the Next was calling a single image twice, even in production, but using the favicon as the payload in the second call.
+Moving the favicon file down a level in file structure fixed it but _I have no idea why_.

 ### Next steps

 -   Populate database with date information